CuriousCurmudgeon/history_of_vcs/09_git.md

 1.0 was released on December 21, 2005.
 Hamano remains the project maintainer to this day.

 # Wider Adoption
 Git had a huge advantage compared to any other VCS in history.
 The highly visible conflict over BitKeeper, on the most highly visible open source project in the world, with the most famous open source developer in the world as a central figure gave it an enormous amount of visibility.
-Git was then able to capitalize on that visibility by rapdily creating an initial version and using it to manage a release of the Linux kernel.
+Git was then able to capitalize on that visibility by rapidly creating an initial version and using it to manage a release of the Linux kernel.

 In the early days, git was notorious for being difficult to use.
 Linus had developed a system designed specificially for his workflow around merging patches into the Linux kernel.
 It's taken many years of work to make the project more usable.
 In a 2007 talk at Google, Torvalds mentioned that he thought that git was mostly usable for other projects at that point.